 you see short-form content outperforms long-form content, while long ones outperform shorter ones.

-The reality behind is not just about its length but the information the posts carry.
+The reality behind is not just about its length but the information the article entails.

-If the information needed for the audience requires short paragraphs, then let it be a done deal.
+If the information needed for the audience can be covered in short paragraphs, then let it be a done deal.

-If it is a long one, it is up to the type of information it carries.
+If it is a long one, it is up to the type of information it entails.

 From an SEO perspective, longer content tends to outperform shorter ones.